MarcusWolschon/osmeditor4android/documentation/docs/help/en/Way selected.md

 ### ![Split](../images/ic_content_cut_light_36px.png) Split

 Split the selected way.
 The nodes at the available locations for splitting will have a visible touch area.
 The "Split" action is only available if the way has more than two nodes.
 If the way is closed you will need to select two nodes.
+For non-closed ways a long touch on the node to use for splitting will allow you to select which part of the original way will be used for the new way.

 ### ![Merge](../images/tag_menu_merge.png) Merge